 Triple flange – Triple flange ear tips take bi-flange ear tips to another level.
 When they fit, they provide a better seal and higher levels of isolation.
 They work well for getting the most out of many balanced armature earphones as the seal is critical for bass performance, if your ear canals are deep enough.
 Triple flange ear tips typically work very well with earphones that have angles nozzles and those that use an over-the-ear fit.
 Most triple flange ear tips are soft, although the Westone style aren’t, and are susceptible to bending in the ear canal and muffling the sound.
 Triple flange ear tips are readily available, and this Amazon seller has a good rating with a great deal.

 Foam – Foam ear tips are soft, compliant ear tips that conform to your inner ear.
 They come in a wide range of density and finish, and Comply has made foam ear tips extremely popular with their ultra-soft foam.
 Other foam is denser, but will conform to your ear canal over time.
 Inserting foam ear tips is different than inserting a typical ear tip, as the foam should be compressed before the ear tip is inserted, and the earphone needs to be held in place until the foam expands back into shape.
 Foam offers an exceptional seal and high levels of isolation.
 The negative with foam, which is dependent upon the density, is that they don’t last as long as silicone ear tips, most can’t be cleaned, can be expensive, and some absorb some of the treble energy, changing the sound.
-Monster makes foam ear tips with a silicone insert at the tip to alleviate the treble absorption issue, but the foam they used caused my ears to itch.
+Memory foam ear tips are more dense and have less treble absorption.